 All player safety is of paramount importance.
 With that in mind:

 Pinch runners may be used as needed.
-When used from home plate, a pinch runner can only get a single or double.
+When used from home plate, a pinch runner cannot exceed 2nd base on a hit.

 The same pinch runner should not be allowed to run more than once per inning.

 When there is a play at any base, it is the base runner's responsibility to do everything possible to avoid colliding with a fielder.
 If the runner does not avoid colliding with a fielder, the umpire will call the runner out regardless whether the runner or the ball arrived first, the play will be called dead, and all runners will return to the last occupied base.
 If it happens a second time in a game, the player may be ejected.
 (This does not include minor, incidental contact.)

 When there is no play at a base, it is the responsibility of the fielder to avoid contact - to avoid interfering with a runners path.
 If a fielder interferes with a runners path, runner shall be awarded the next base.